cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 > **Intuition**: Every VSC consists of a batch of validator updates, some of which can be decreases in the voting power granted to validators.
 These decreases may be a consequence of unbonding operations on the provider chain, which MUST NOT complete before reaching maturity on both the provider and all the consumer chains.
 Thus, a VSC reaching maturity on a consumer chain means that all the unbonding operations that resulted in validator updates included in that VSC have matured on the consumer chain.

 > **Background**: An *unbonding operation* is any operation of unbonding an amount of the tokens a validator bonded.
 Note that the bonded tokens correspond to the validator's voting power.
+We distinguish between three types of unbonding operations:
+> - *undelegation* - a delegator unbonds tokens it previously delegated to a validator;
+> - *redelegation* - a delegator instantly redelegates tokens from a source validator to a different validator (the destination validator);
+> - *validator unbonding* - a validator is removed from the validator set; note that although validator unbondings do not entail unbonding tokens, they behave similarly to other unbonding operations.
+>
-Unbonding operations have two components:
+> Regardless of the type, unbonding operations have two components:
 > - The *initiation*, e.g., a delegator requests their delegated tokens to be unbonded.
 The initiation of an operation of unbonding an amount of the tokens a validator bonded results in a change in the voting power of that validator.
 > - The *completion*, e.g., the tokens are actually unbonded and transferred back to the delegator.
 To complete, unbonding operations must reach *maturity*, i.e., `UnbondingPeriod` must elapse since the operations were initiated.

-> TODO: Describe the types of unbonding ops: undelegations, redelegations and unbonding validators.
+>
+> For more details, take a look at the [Cosmos SDK documentation](https://docs.cosmos.network/master/modules/staking/).

 CCV must handle the following types of operations:
 - **Channel Initialization**: Create a unique, ordered IBC channel between the provider chain and the consumer chain.